-- Be an ASRC Field Team Leader (FTL); - 2.
+- 1. Be an ASRC Field Team Leader (FTL); - 2.
 Have served as FTL on at least three field tasks; - 3.
-Meet the technical standards set below, as determined by the Group Training Officer selected by the ASRC Board of Directors; - Be proposed for Incident Staff qualification by a Group Training Officer at an ASRC Board of Director's business meeting and receive a simple majority of the vote. - 5.
-Complete the Managing the Search Function course and successfully pass the test; and - Serve as a member of the Command Post or Base Staff on one incident.
+Meet the technical standards set below, as determined by the Group Training Officer selected by the ASRC Board of Directors; - 4.
+Be proposed for Incident Staff qualification by a Group Training Officer at an ASRC Board of Director's business meeting and receive a simple majority of the vote. - 5.
+Complete Managing Search Operations, Managing the Search Function, or equivalent training; - 6.
+Complete Practical Search Operations, Search Operations for Staff, or equivalent training; and - 7.
+Serve as a member of the Command Post or Base Staff on one incident.